danilodileo/magmap/docs/usage.md

 GCA_002688515,./genomes/GCA_002688515.fna,
 ```

+> [!NOTE]
-N.B.
-The pipeline assumes gff files have the same format as is output by Prokka.
+> The pipeline assumes gff files have the same format as is output by Prokka.

 Any genome used by the pipeline for which a gff file is not found will be annotated with Prokka to produce a gff file.

 | Column       | Description                                                                                                                               |